Elouera, New South Wales: Remnants

-Although the old mine was dewatered and exploratoratry mining carried out, between 1951 and 1958, it was not until 1962-1963 that the C.S.A. reopened, with the modern mine in full production from 1965.
+Although the old mine was dewatered and exploratory mining carried out, between 1951 and 1958, it was not until 1962-1963 that the C.S.A. reopened, with the modern mine in full production from 1965.
 The old railway to the mine was rehabilitated.
 The reopening of the C.S.A. mine sparked a revival in the fortunes of Cobar, but the old settlement of Elouera was only a memory by then.
 Its old site may have been used for temporary buildings and outdoor storage, during and after construction of the new mine.

 A similar name 'Elura' was used for a new mine in the region, the Elura Mine and its railway line, opened in 1983, but this is far from Elouera's old site; it was later renamed the Endeavour Mine.

-Nothing remains of the old mining settlement, except for the map of its street plan, although the site of the town and its 'tank', or water supply, still can be discerned in aerial views.
+Nothing remains of the old mining settlement of Elouera, except for the map of its street plan, although the site of the town and its 'tank', or water supply, still can be discerned in aerial views.
 There may also be a lonely cemetery.